 Carpal tunnel syndrome (CTS) is a serious, painful nerve injury that affects many people in the United States.
-Diagnosing carpal tunnel syndrome, CTS occurs when the median nerve gets compressed or stretched somewhere along the length of where it travels.
-Nerve conduction studies can be used in the diagnosis, which can help to rule out other medical conditions like rheumatoid arthritis.
-Also, another common condition is ulnar neuritis that would affect the ring fingers.
+CTS occurs when the median nerve, which runs down your forearm to your hand, gets compressed or stretched somewhere along the length of where it travels.

-The area that gets blamed the most is in the wrist.
-The wrist is where the eight carpal bones and the transverse ligament form what is called the carpal tunnel.
-This injury is frequently caused over time by repetitive motion such as assembly line work.
-Treating carpal tunnel syndrome is the most expensive work-related injury.
+The area that gets blamed for CTS the most is in the wrist.
+Your wrist is where eight carpal bones and the transverse ligament form what is called the carpal tunnel.
+This injury is frequently caused over time by repetitive motion.
+For example, working on an assembly line or constant typing are major contributors to CTS.
+Unfortunately, Carpal Tunnel Syndrom is the most expensive work-related injury.

-Symptoms of CTS include pain in the hand and wrist.
-As well as numbness on the palm side of your thumb, index and middle finger.
+Symptoms of CTS include pain and numbness of the hand and wrist.
 There are different treatment options available to those who are afflicted with carpal tunnel syndrome.
-The treatments may include night wrist splints, chiropractic extremity care, endoscopic surgery up to carpal tunnel release.
+Unfortunately, the treatments may also include surgery.
 However, chiropractic care has become a popular and effective option.

 Here are four ways patients with carpal tunnel syndrome benefit from chiropractic care.

-In both studies, the majority of participants showed significant improvement in several measures.
-The most notable improvements were an increased range of motion, improved finger sensation, and relieve pain.
-These studies provide evidence to people suffering from carpal tunnel syndrome.
-Patients can feel confident in improving their symptoms when choosing to pursue a full body chiropractor’s care.
+There are no guarantees with CTS treatments.
+However, there are two studies which have shown strong results that back the effectiveness of chiropractic treatment on CTS.
+In both studies, the majority of participants showed significant improvement in several areas.
+The most notable improvements were an increased range of motion.
+Additionally, improved finger sensation and pain reduction were also improved.
+Fortunately, these studies provide evidence of improvement to people suffering from carpal tunnel syndrome.
+Patients should feel confident that their symptoms will improve when choosing to pursue a chiropractor’s care.

-Carpal tunnel syndrome that ends up being too painful and advanced may have nerve damage.
-Then open surgery which involves cutting the ligament may be the last resort.
-Most notably cases that have gone unrecognized or treated for an extended period of time.
+Carpal tunnel syndrome that ends up being too painful and advanced to be handled with medicine may face surgery.
+Most notably, this happens in cases that have gone unrecognized or treated for an extended period of time.

 As with surgery, daily doses of medicine may be a less than ideal plan when managing carpal tunnel syndrome.
-Certain patients may suffer from issues with the medicine or they may simply not want to take daily medications.
+Certain patients may suffer from issues with the medicine.
+Also, CTS medicines may conflict with other medication.
+Or, they may simply not want to take daily medications.

-If medicinal treatment is not an attractive option, an extremity chiropractor appointment is the next logical step.
+If medicinal treatment is not an attractive option, a sports and extremity chiropractor appointment is the next logical step.
 Chiropractic care often helps CTS by adjusting the patient’s shoulder, elbow, wrist, hand, and cervical spine.

-Another common treatment is night splinting.
+Furthermore, another common treatment is night splinting.
 This technique limits your hand and wrist flexion at night.
-The night splints goal is to reduce compression of the median nerve and allowing the median nerve to heal and recover.
+The night splint’s goal is to reduce compression of the median nerve.
+Thus, this allows the median nerve to heal and recover.

-An extremity chiropractor who is experienced with carpal tunnel syndrome is able to review each case alone.
-The chiropractor then can make solid treatment plans that can alleviate the patient’s dependence on managing the pain with drugs.
+A chiropractor who is skilled in carpal tunnel syndrome care should review each individual case.
+Then, the chiropractor can make solid treatment plans that can alleviate the patient’s dependence on managing the pain with drugs.

 Sadly, health problems that produce chronic pain can take a toll on the patient not only physically, but psychologically.
 Dealing with CTS can make a person feel powerless over their own body.
-Working with an extremity chiropractor to relieve, control, and heal the symptoms of carpal tunnel syndrome.
+Working with a sports and extremity chiropractor will help to relieve, control, and heal the symptoms of CTS.

-Workers who perform repetitive tasks daily are at higher risk of carpal tunnel syndrome.
-Feeling pain, numbness, tingling, or burning in their palms or fingers may be the first warning signs of CTS.
+Workers who perform repetitive tasks as part of their job need to be especially aware of the warning signs of CTS.
+Feeling pain, numbness, tingling, or burning in the palms or fingers may be the first warning signs of CTS.
 The earlier it’s diagnosed, the more effective conservative treatment will be.

-Of all the carpal tunnel syndrome treatment choices chiropractic care offers the dual benefits:
+Of all the carpal tunnel syndrome treatment choices chiropractic care offers, the dual benefits are:

 - being a highly effective treatment

-- while still employing tactics that are non-invasive compared to other options.
+- employing tactics that are non-invasive compared to other options.

 If you or a loved one are suffering from this condition, give us a call at 701-356-0016.
-Or, schedule an appointment.
 We’re here to help!
+Schedule an appointment.